 Before leaving for college, check in and make sure your support system is as strong as it can be.
 From friends to parents and guardians to teachers, ensure that you have people by your side to encourage you.
 Adding to your support system in college will also help you maintain your health in a new environment.

 Choosing the right college for you is critical to your success as a student.
 Tailoring your college search to your needs will lessen your stress and promote academic excellence.
 Taking all the factors mentioned before into consideration, these are some of the best schools that accommodate students with chronic illnesses that you may want to add to your college search list.

 University of Michigan–Ann Arbor

-The University of Michigan has been known as a trailblazer for disability accommodation programs, establishing the Services for Students with Disabilities (SSD) office in 1974.
-Since then, the University has built dozens of labs and programs to support students who suffer from chronic illness and other disabilities by removing access barriers, promoting inclusion, and providing accommodations like notetaking, alternative material formats, exam scheduling, and more.
+The University of Michigan has been known as a trailblazer in disability accommodation programs, establishing the Services for Students with Disabilities (SSD) office in 1974.
+Since then, the University has built dozens of labs and programs to support students who suffer from chronic illness and other disabilities by removing access barriers, promoting inclusion, and providing accommodations like notetaking, alternative material formats, exam schedules, and more.

 University of Southern California

 USC in Los Angeles established its Disability Service and Programs shortly after the University of Michigan in the 1970s.
 The University’s Office of Student Accessibility Services (OSAS) focuses on self-advocacy and provides students with a number of resources, including free tutoring, test accommodations, and more.

 Located in the big city of New York, Marist College provides disability programs for students suffering from both physical and learning disabilities.
 Their programs provide centralized support, homing in on individual needs and working to form education plans unique to the student.